srivatsavavuppala/xtension/README.md

 - Click the extension icon and use the “Summarize This Repo” button.
 - Confirm that the summary and project paper are generated without errors.
 - Check the browser console (F12) for any errors or warnings.
+- Open the history overlay (clock/history icon) and verify the Analyzed, Visited, and Favorites tabs.
+- Add and remove favorites; confirm instant feedback and persistent storage.
+- Check that all cards (analyzed, visited, favorites) have a consistent, modern appearance.

 ![Extension Icon](icons/icon128.png)